 Our goals are clarity, consistency and brevity.
 In general, our office follows Associated Press style, “Garner’s Modern American Usage” and “Merriam-Webster’s Collegiate Dictionary.”
 Exceptions, additions and reminders are listed below.

-abbreviations and acronyms – Avoid using abbreviations, acronyms or long unwieldy names on second reference.
+Avoid using abbreviations, acronyms or long unwieldy names on second reference.
 Using a generic term is usually more appropriate.
 Ninety students from UW-Whitewater will study abroad over the next two years thanks to a $100,000 grant from the Institute for Study Abroad Foundation.
 UW-Whitewater is the only university in Wisconsin to receive a grant from the foundation.

 The following degrees are offered at UW-Whitewater: